rschlenk87/psb-charts/helm/readme.md

 * You need to have a HTTP server for file sharing
 * It is assumed that you have already cloned the git repository to the following location: /iibmqDocker

-## Building and Installing the Helm Chart into an IBM Cloud private environment
+## Building and Installing the Helm Chart into an IBM Cloud Private environment

 1. Helm provides the ability to valid the helm chart prior to package and deploy it to a server.
 Run the following commands:
    ```